Drugs, alcohol and tobacco use cause harm to an individual’s health and wellbeing.

 Figure 3: Number and percentage of young people in specialist treatment services by risk/vulnerability in Calderdale, 2015/16

-* There are no safe drinking levels for under 15 year olds.
-Young people aged 16-17 years old should drink infrequently on no more than one day a week (Department of Health: Guidance on the consumption of alcohol by children and young people , 2009).
-This measure captures young people drinking on an almost daily basis (27-28 days a month), and those drinking above eight units per day (males) or six units per day (females), on 13 or more days a month.
+* There are no safe drinking levels for under-15s.
+Young people aged 16-17 should drink less often, no more than one day a week.
+(Department of Health: Guidance on the consumption of alcohol by children and young people , 2009).
+This measure captures young people drinking on an almost daily basis (27-28 days a month).
+Those drinking above 8 units/day (males) or 6 units/day (females), on 13 or more days a month.

 ** Substances for young people include alcohol.

 This service delivers prevention in schools and community settings, and delivers treatment in venues in each locality and the town centre, catering for transitional ages up to 21 years.
 The role of the specialist service is to prevent drug, alcohol and tobacco use and help users to reduce or abstain.
 The aim is to reduce harm caused by these substances and prevent them from becoming a greater problem.
-The service operates as part of a wider network of universal, targeted and specialist services that support young people with a range of issues and help them to build their resilience.
-In 2014/15 the service delivered to 1,620 young people prevention activities relating to alcohol and 1,391 young people relating to drugs.
+The service operates as part of a wider network of universal, targeted and specialist services.
+It supports young people with a range of issues and help them to build their resilience.
+In 2014/15, the service delivered to 1,620 young people prevention activities relating to alcohol and 1,391 young people relating to drugs.